One of the most common questions we receive is: Which camera/lens did you use for taking that picture?

-Night photography is the other genre that I love, especially Milky Way photography and Northern Lights photography.
-This might not seem the best camera for shooting in low-light considering the high number of megapixels (more mpx usually means more digital noise), but the image processor of the 7RIV is optimized to offer the best quality shooting in low-light and at high-ISOs, keeping the noise-levels well under control.
+Night photography is the main genre that I love, especially Milky Way photography and Northern Lights photography.
+This might not seem the best camera for shooting in low-light considering the high number of megapixels (50 Mpx), but the image processor of the A1 is optimized to offer the best quality shooting in low-light and at high-ISOs, keeping the noise-levels well under control.

 I would also highlight its robustness; this camera has one of the best weather-sealings in the market to stand tough conditions like rain, sand, dust, etc., something crucial when you’re shooting landscapes in different environments.

-These are the lenses that we use on both cameras:
+These are the lenses that we use on our cameras: